 For example, lesions or tumors that appear in the brain and spinal cord may contribute to water on the brain in adults.

-If a person sustains a brain injury, the traumatic injury or resulting bleeding in the brain may increase the risk of developing hydrocephalus.
+In the case of brain injury, the traumatic injury or bleeding in the brain may increase the risk of developing hydrocephalus.

 Other factors that may lead to adult hydrocephalus are infections such as bacterial meningitis and mumps.

 Normal pressure hydrocephalus can also occur in adults.
 In this condition, the patient’s cerebrospinal fluid increases, but the pressure level stays normal.
 However, this can still cause damage in the brain.